-The City of Round Rock has developed a Stormwater Management Program to reduce pollutants in the City’s stormwater system and to improve the water quality in the local lakes, creeks and rivers.
+The City of Round Rock developed a Stormwater Management Program (SWMP) to reduce pollutants in the City’s stormwater system and to improve the water quality in the local lakes, creeks, and rivers.

 • Public Education, Outreach and Involvement

 • Post-Construction Stormwater Management in New Development and Redevelopment

 • Pollution Prevention and Good Housekeeping for Municipal Operations